 Well-targeted promotion will not only drive quality traffic to your site but can nurture prospects, build awareness of brand authority, and help content stand out.
 Remember that 47% of buyers engage with your content 3-5 times before speaking to your sales people. - (HubSpot).
-So, regularly promoting content that resonates with your buyer’s pain points is essential.
+So, regularly promoting content that resonates with your buyer’s pain points is essential to maximise it's potential.

 47% of buyers engage with your content 3-5 times before speaking to your sales people. - HubSpot